oliw/advent_of_code_2020/README.md

 If I were to self critique I'd say my solutions *are* correct, and pretty concise thanks to my healthy grasp of the available methods on Ruby's Array and Hash classes.
 The questions on the two Sundays (intentional I'm sure) were the most time consuming.

-You'll note, I was optimizing for "time until solution" and not "cleanliness" :)
+Note: I was optimizing for "time until solution" and not "cleanliness" :)

 ## Question 1: Summing Numbers
 Themes: Sorting, Arrays